 Adoption is an exciting journey for a family.
 If you live in Oklahoma and are hoping to adopt, this guide will give you all the essential information on how to adopt domestically, internationally, and through foster care.
-If you are trying to determine which adoption is right for you, it is good to get an overview of how to adopt so you can better understand the process for each type of Oklahoma adoption.
-The decision to adopt, and the type of adoption you choose, is unique for every family.
+If you are trying to determine which adoption is right for you, it is good to get an overview of how to adopt so you can better understand the process for each type of adoption in Oklahoma.
+The decision to adopt, and the type of adoption you choose, are unique for every family.
 Because every state has different rules and requirements, this Oklahoma adoption guide is intended to provide you with an overview of the adoption process in your state.

 Who Can Adopt

 To begin, you need to meet certain qualifications before you can adopt.
 You must be at least 21 years old and can either be single, married, divorced, or widowed.
-Although there are not specific income requirements for an Oklahoma adoption, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
-In order to begin the adoption process, you must use a licensed adoption agency or adoption attorney.
+Although there are no specific income requirements for an adoption in Oklahoma, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
+To begin the adoption process, you must use a licensed adoption agency or adoption attorney.

 Domestic adoption is the process of adopting a child in the United States and is typically a private infant adoption either in the state of Oklahoma or across state lines.